-Like we've said, while they are perfect for most indoor usages Dry rated fans are not designed to withstand the outdoors.
-Using a Dry fan in a Damp or Wet area could lead to dangerous situations.
-Some of the things that could happen when ceiling fans are not placed in the proper location include the following.
+No. Indoor dry rated fans are not designed to withstand the outdoors because even a small amount of moisture getting into the motor will lead to the fixture dying much faster than it should.
+Worst case scenario: Using a dry fan in a damp or wet location could lead to dangerous situations.
+Some of the things that could happen when dry rated ceiling fans are used in wet or even damp environments include the following.

 - Burned.
 The hardware of your fan could begin to rust creating the potential for exposed wiring and electrical fires leaving burned ceilings, fans, outlets and more.

 - Melted.
 Your blades could begin to warp or melt due to heat/moisture and become uneven causing poor circulation, noise or a wobble to begin.

 - Rusted.
 The finish of your ceiling fan could begin to rust, tarnish and fade, leaving you with a dull lackluster ceiling fan.